Author has written 10 stories for Supernatural, Harry Potter, and Once Upon a Time.

 Romeo and Juliet based plots.
 Those two died at the end, and they were fourteen and Juliet took a 'roofie from a priest' (See Sassy Gay Friend: Romeo and Juliet on YouTube).
 Draco and Hermione, or anyone for that matter, should not be taking romantic inspiration from the (in my opinion of course) worst play ever written by Shakespeare.
 Romeo and Juliet were children who took their own lives because they could not see past their own selfishness and hormones.

-Things I avoid in general: Twilight, the Fifty Shades Trilogy, and Miley Cyrus music.
+Things I avoid in general: Twilight, the Fifty Shades Trilogy, and all things Miley Cyrus.

 Things I like in Harry Potter Fanfiction: Original well-written stories shipping Draco and Hermione or having a practical and believable friendship between Harry and Snape.
 I know there are cliché stories about Harry and Snape, but many of them are so well-written, it's easy for me to ignore it.